deepsurgical/daVinci1394FPGA/README.md

 To top it all off (so to speak), we built a next-gen snake robot for the new controller and got [exciting results](https://www.researchgate.net/publication/254025466_Design_of_a_scalable_real-time_robot_controller_and_application_to_a_dexterous_manipulator).
 <p align="center"><img height="583" alt="We built a next-gen snake robot for the new controller." src="https://github.com/user-attachments/assets/f4c8e592-6f26-42aa-ae15-6304806d144b" /></p>

-### 2. Porting from the Snake to the da Vinci
+### 2. Porting the Snake Robot Firmware to the da Vinci Research Kit
 When Intuitive Surgical later provided retired first-generation da Vinci systems for research, labs faced a similar engineering hurdle: The donated manipulators needed new motion control electronics.
-Because the communication protocols and packet definitions implemented in `SnakeFPGA-rev2` were decoupled from robot kinematics, porting it to the da Vinci interface boards was relatively seamless.
+Because the communication protocols and packet definitions implemented in `SnakeFPGA-rev2` were neatly decoupled from robot kinematics, porting it to the da Vinci interface boards was relatively seamless.
+The boards themselves were designed and fabricated in a matter of weeks as a result of a firmware-first design philosophy.

 <p align="center"><img height="218" alt="First-generation da Vinci Research Kit controller pictured on the left a year before launch, next to its predecessor the snake robot controller on the right" src="https://github.com/user-attachments/assets/ee1c27f2-e760-4bae-828f-442b6b8efd25" /> <img height="218" alt="The da Vinci Research Kit and snake robot controllers were developed in parallel so changes in one could be tested on the other immediately.
 This was at an advanced stage where robotic mechanisms and motors were being integrated and it was getting real." src="https://github.com/user-attachments/assets/01a7c7e6-b790-4ac5-a861-352e2342024d" />
 </p>

-This repository was created to port the Altera-based snake robot firmware to the Xilinx-based da Vinci Research Kit.
+Porting of the Altera-based snake robot firmware to the Xilinx-based da Vinci Research Kit took place in this very repository.
 Development on the two controllers continued in parallel to ensure consistency and generalizability.
 The generalized multi-axis data distribution design allowed the first functional systems to be brought up in no time.

 [First known recorded power-on of the da Vinci Research Kit (dVRK) motion controller](https://github.com/user-attachments/assets/3037465c-1144-416a-8ffe-dfd9f047238d)